How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Now it’s time to walk around one of the most beautiful districts of Kanazawa!

-When you search up Kanazawa on Google, this district is usually the first picture you see.
+When you search for Kanazawa on Google, this district is usually the first picture you see.

-2 highlights in the Higashi Chaya District are Ochaya Shima and Kaikaro.
+Two highlights in the Higashi Chaya District are Ochaya Shima and Kaikaro.
 Ochaya Shima, now turned museum, was once a former geiko teahouse.
 Here you can learn all about the district’s geiko culture.
-The entry ticket for Ochaya Shima is 500 yen, roughly $3.50 and at least 600 yen, roughly $4, if you add the Tearoom.
+The entry ticket for Ochaya Shima is 500 yen, roughly $3.50, and at least 600 yen, roughly $4, if you add the Tearoom.

 Kaikaro, on the other hand, is a beautiful teahouse with over 200 years of history.
 Here you can attend a traditional geiko performance, enjoy their delicious cafe, and even practice Japanese calligraphy.
 Here are all the experiences they offer.